It’s not uncommon for us to feel powerless at times, as we go through life.

-One thing that should be clarified is being powerful does not mean we are dominant over others or try to get our own way all the time.
-It also doesn’t mean we hide aspects of ourselves we don’t like so that we come across as more powerful that we really are to others.
+One thing that should be clarified is being powerful doesn’t mean we are dominant over others or try to get our own way all the time.
+It also doesn’t mean we hide aspects of ourselves we don’t like so we come across as more powerful that we really are to others.

-Avoiding feeling powerless means we are willing to show our true self to others without the fear of ridicule or rejection.
-Feeling powerful very rarely comes from material possessions or success.
+Avoiding feeling powerless means we’re willing to show our true self to others without the fear of ridicule or rejection.
+Feeling powerful rarely comes from material possessions or success.

-In fact, how powerful we feel does not come from anything external or “outside” of ourselves.
+In fact, how powerful we feel doesn’t come from anything external or “outside” of ourselves.
 It totally comes from “within.”
-If we don’t feel powerful on the inside, then it’ll be very difficult to display it externally.
+If we don’t feel powerful on the inside, it’ll be very difficult to display it externally.

 The less we feel powerless, the less we’ll struggle with self-confidence or self-esteem issues.

-When I completed my final exams, I continued applying for many different roles, without much success.
-Soon enough, days turned into weeks and weeks turned into months, and I could feel a sense of desperation starting to build.
+When I completed my final exams, I continued applying for many roles, with little success.
+Soon enough, days turned into weeks and weeks turned into months, and I could feel a sense of desperation building.

 I even stopped staying in touch with my university friends because I felt so humiliated and powerless that I had not found a job.
 At one stage, I even considered not attending my graduation ceremony so I wouldn’t have to face my peers.